 - Medicaid beneficiaries should choose a health plan that is best for them and meets their medical needs.

-- Compare the benefits that each health plans offers.
+- Compare the benefits that each health plan offers.

 - Check to see if your doctor and/or hospital accept the health plan.